-Now as an E-grocer, isn’t it your responsibility to cultivate an experience that helps your customers shop faster and more accurately?
+Now as an e-grocer, isn’t it your responsibility to cultivate an experience that helps your customers shop faster and more accurately?

 Make Your Customers Convert In Just 1 Click

-Customers buying groceries online know exactly what they need and have pre-defined brand preferences
+- Customers buying groceries online know exactly what they need and have pre-defined brand preferences

-They prefer to search rather than use the website navigation to find the products they need.
+- They prefer to search rather than use the website avigation to find the products they need.
 The data supports this – As much as 77% of products on grocery sites were located by searching.
 (Source – Methods of Online Grocery Shopping: Linking and Searching)Therefore, it makes sense to allow customers to add products right from the search box, saving them the extra clicks (and a few extra seconds) it takes to go to the search results page and then the product page to add products to the cart.

 Therefore, it makes sense to allow customers to add products right from the search box, saving them the extra clicks (and a few extra seconds) it takes to go to the search results page and then the product page in order to add products to cart.

 The Time Test – Bigbasket vs Honeyville!

-Protip 1: Give Customers an option to alter the quantity
+Pro tip 1: Give Customers an option to alter the quantity:

 Allow customers to edit quantity from within the autocomplete dropdown.
 This will make sure they don’t suffer the frustration of having to go to a product page to change quantity.

 This is a fantastic trick to enhance the relevancy of autosuggestions: The idea is that your repeat visitors tend to add the same products to their carts time and again.
 For your new customers, you can show popular products in the dropdown list.
 Popular products usually have a greater probability of being added to the cart.